Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Request a free copy of your credit report from one of the bureaus or online at www.annualcreditreport.com.

-Step 5.
+Step 3.
 Contact other creditors

 A police report provides proof of criminal activity which may help when contacting creditors to dispute charges or accounts opened in your name.
 Be sure to request a copy of the police report.
+File a report with the FTC at IdentityTheft.gov.

 Additional steps to consider to help protect yourself:

-• Activate 2-Step Verification at Sign-On for an additional layer of security
+• Activate 2-Step Verification at Sign-On for an additional layer of security.

-• Set up alerts to help track your transactions and spot unusual activity quickly
+• Set up alerts to help track your transactions and spot unusual activity quickly.

-• Make sure your contact information is up to date so we can contact you if we see unusual activity on your accounts
+• Make sure your contact information is up to date so we can contact you if we see unusual activity on your accounts.

-For more information, learn more about Wells Fargo's Security Tools and Options.
+Learn more about Wells Fargo's Security Tools and Options.